Veena-Posani/NetWork/README.md

 ## Key Features by Role:
 ### For Candidates:

-'Browse recently added jobs and personalized recommendations' Search and filter jobs based on preferences
+- Browse recently added jobs and personalized recommendations
+- Search and filter jobs based on preferences
-Apply for positions and track application status Receive notifications about interview rounds and results Manage profile settings
+- Apply for positions and track application status
+- Receive notifications about interview rounds and results
+- Manage profile settings

 ### For Recruiters:

-Create profiles and post job openings
+- Create profiles and post job openings
-View posted jobs and applicant lists
+- View posted jobs and applicant lists
-Review candidate profiles and make hiring decisions Send interview invitations with round links
+- Review candidate profiles and make hiring decisions
+- Send interview invitations with round links
-Receive notifications when candidates complete interview rounds Send job offers or rejection notices
+- Receive notifications when candidates complete interview rounds
+- Send job offers or rejection notices
-Manage profile settings
+- Manage profile settings

 ## Workflow:
 The system facilitates a complete hiring cycle from job posting → candidate application → interview rounds → final offer, with bidirectional notifications keeping both parties informed at each stage.